victor-paredes/Johnstone-Scripts/README.md

 # Johnstone-Scripts

 A repository for helper scripts.
 Descriptions below for each script.
+More scripts are on the way as I notice recurring issues, process enhancements, and time-saving opportunities.

 # InDesign Scripts